sarwat-osman/social-media/README.md

 <h2>Description:</h2>

-<p>A Laravel backend application for implementing Social Media APIs.</p>
+<p>A Laravel backend application for Social Media APIs.
+Users can view news feed, post, create personal page, follow other people and pages.
+Authentication is implemented using JWT.</p>

 <h2>Versions used:</h2>